chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

 All Upgrade Scenarios
 =====================================================

-All upgrades should be performed first with a copy of Production data, but in an environment that is non-essential.
-This is often done using a Vagrant VM, but any non-essential environment suitable for testing the upgrade of production data is OK.
+All upgrades should be performed first with a copy of production data, but in an environment that is non-essential.
+This is often done using a |vagrant| virtual machine, but any non-essential environment suitable for testing the upgrade of production data is OK.

 Backups are good to have for many reasons, at all times.
 This is especially true during upgrades.
 Therefore, ensure that tested backups are available during the entire upgrade process.